ExpressionEngine/ExpressionEngine-User-Guide/docs/fieldtypes/rte.md

 **`{rte_field}`**

-The formatted field content can displayed in templates using field name (`rte_field` in this example) as variable.
+The formatted field content can displayed in templates using field name (`rte_field` in this example) as a variable.

 In addition to this, the following are available: